ilmanzo/ilmanzo.github.com/content/post/faulty_disk_simulation.md

 [ 8016.961142] EXT4-fs error (device dm-0): ext4_journal_check_start:83: comm kworker/u2:3: Detected aborted journal
 [ 8016.966200] EXT4-fs error (device dm-0): ext4_journal_check_start:83: comm dd: Detected aborted journal
 ```
 In a more general sense, these concepts fall under the principle of ["chaos engineering"](https://en.wikipedia.org/wiki/Chaos_engineering).
+This can be also a good practice for junior sysadmins that wants to learn how to cope with a damaged filesystem and try to recover data.

 ## Cleanup